 As your products are more than likely digital, Easy Digital Downloads is another good option for selling your photographs.
 Paypal Standard and Amazon Payments have been built into the core of this plugin, but other payment methods can be added through free or paid extensions.
 There are plenty of extensions as well, allowing you to customize and adapt for your needs.
 Plus you can track activity and get reports.

 Being able to communicate with your customers is an important part of any business, especially if you rely on bookings or customer feedback.
-Here are some options that can help.
+Here are some options for photography plugins that can help.

 Booking Calendar is an easy-to-use plugin that allows you to set up booking schedules on your WordPress site.
 This is a handy tool for scheduling photo shoots, and can save you a lot of hassle.
 The plugin is responsive and comes with various settings and formats.
 You can set up notification emails, add filters and more.
 The free version offers unlimited calendars, or you can upgrade to Pro for even more features.

 BirchPress Scheduler is yet another appointment booking tool that can make running a photography page much more convenient and less time-consuming.
 If you are a photographer, your clients need to be able to contact you easily.
 However, running a photography site involves plenty of responsibilities, and you don’t want to waste too much time on calls and scheduling arrangements.
 Thankfully, BirchPress Scheduler can make this process simpler by allowing users to book appointments directly through your website.
 Users will also receive reminders before a scheduled meeting so that they won’t forget about it.